bufordrat/attendance-app/README.md

-# attendance-app
+# README

-Ruby on Rails web application for taking attendance in a classroom setting.
+This is a good starting point for Rails projects.